ktonon/two-medium-model/README.md

 ## Oumuamua as an Illustration of GCM Shielding (Speculative)

-'Oumuamua's unusual properties---its extreme elongation, lack of outgassing, and complex tumbling---have made it a persistent point of interest in the literature.
+'Oumuamua's unusual properties—its extreme elongation, lack of outgassing, and complex tumbling—have made it a persistent point of interest in the literature.
 Natural origins remain entirely plausible.
 However, within the 2MM framework, the object provides a useful example for visualizing how **GCM shielding** behaves for elongated bodies.